Airtune/73-meta-tokens/meta_ledger_protocol/atomic_swap_delegation.md

 The atomic swap procedure must be valid according to the `atomic_swap` specification.

-Any `send#atomic_swap` chain that is conclusively cancelled must be immediately followed by a new valid `send#atomic_swap` or the delegation is considered cancelled.
+Any `send#atomic_swap` chain that is conclusively cancelled must be immediately followed by a new valid `send#atomic_swap` in the delegatee account.
+Any block other than a valid `send#atomic_swap` block and the delegation is considered cancelled.